petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![Reference figure.](/images/repro-fail/ref-figure.png)

-I left myself some incomplete instructions for reproducing the old
+I left myself some incomplete instructions in that README for reproducing the old
 environment: Install a version of Anaconda that uses Python 3.5 and `pip install` two additional packages.
 Again, bad documentation, me-from-the-past!